zhubrian/markov-switching/README.md

 **Context:**

-Course project for ECON 419 (Financial Time Series Econometrics) and fall semester component of the senior essay for the B.A. in Economics and Mathematics at Yale University
+Term paper for ECON 419 (Financial Time Series Econometrics) and fall semester component of the senior essay for the B.A. in Economics and Mathematics at Yale University

 **Title:**